-ID Mitigation PC-2.01 Access to abandoned borrow pits and quarries shall be managed in accordance with the Access Management Plan.
-PC-2.02 All equipment and structures shall be removed from borrow pits prior to abandonment.
-PC-2.03 Borrow pits and quarries shall be designed, constructed and operated in compliance with Mines and Minerals Act.
-PC-2.05 Borrow pits and quarries shall not be located within established buffer zones and setback distances from identified Environmentally Sensitive Sites.
-PC-2.06 Drainage water from borrow pits and quarries shall be diverted through vegetated areas, existing drainage ditch(s) or employ a means of sediment control prior to entering a waterbody.
-PC-2.07 Erosion protection and sediment controls shall be put in place before borrow pit excavation commences, when required as determined by the resident Engineer/Manager in consultation with the NGC Environmental Specialist.
-PC-2.08 Fuel storage shall not be permitted near stockpiles outlined in PC 2.21.
-PC-2.09 Garbage, debris or refuse shall not be discarded into borrow pits and quarries.
-PC-2.10 Only water and approved dust suppression products shall be used to control dust on access roads where required.
-Oil or petroleum products shall not be used.
-PC-2.11 Organic material, topsoil and subsoil with-in borrow pits and quarries shall be stripped and stockpiled for use in future site rehabilitation.
-PC-2.13 Signs shall be posted at borrow pits and quarries to warn all persons of safety hazards.
-PC-2.14 Surface drainage shall be redirected away from the borrow pits and quarries before excavation commences where possible.
-PC-2.17 Vegetation in active Manitoba Hydro permitted borrow pits and quarries shall be maintained as per the Rehabilitation/ and Vegetation Management Plan PC-2.19 Borrow pits and quarries shall not be permitted within established buffer zones and setback distances from waterbodies, wetlands, and riparian areas.
-PC-2.20 Discharges from dewatering operations shall be carried out so that it avoids entering natural water systems, unless sediment is controlled.
-PC-2.21 The Site Environment Officer shall inspect borrow pits and quarries prior to decommissioning to evaluate adherence to environmental protection measures and to document areas of potential contamination.
-PC-2.22 The Site Environmental Officer shall inspect rehabilitated borrow pits and quarries in accordance with the site Reclamation Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.
-PC-2.23 Borrow pits shall be accessed using existing access routes and rights-of-way where possible.
-Acceptance of the access location by the Resident Engineer / Manager shall be required.
+ID Mitigation PC-2.01 Access to abandoned borrow pits and quarries will be managed in accordance with the Access Management Plan.
+PC-2.02 All equipment and structures will be removed from borrow pits prior to abandonment.
+PC-2.03 Borrow pits and quarries will be designed, constructed and operated in compliance with Mines and Minerals Act.
+PC-2.05 Borrow pits and quarries will not be located within established buffer zones and setback distances from identified Environmentally Sensitive Sites.
+PC-2.06 Drainage water from borrow pits and quarries will be diverted through vegetated areas, existing drainage ditch(s) or employ a means of sediment control prior to entering a waterbody.
+PC-2.07 Erosion protection and sediment controls will be put in place before borrow pit excavation commences, when required as determined by the resident Engineer/Manager in consultation NGC Environmental Specialist.
+PC-2.08 Fuel storage will not be permitted near stockpiles outlined in PC 2.21.
+PC-2.09 Garbage, debris or refuse will not be discarded into borrow pits and quarries.
+PC-2.10 Only water and approved dust suppression products will be used to control dust on access roads where required.
+Oil or petroleum products will not be used.
+PC-2.11 Organic material, topsoil and subsoil with-in borrow pits and quarries will be stripped and stockpiled for use in future site rehabilitation.
+PC-2.13 Signs will be posted at borrow pits and quarries to warn all persons of safety hazards.
+PC-2.14 Surface drainage will be redirected away from the borrow pits and quarries before excavation commences where possible.
+PC-2.17 Vegetation in active Manitoba Hydro permitted borrow pits and quarries will be maintained as per the Rehabilitation/ and Vegetation Management Plan PC-2.18 Worked out borrow pits and granular quarries will be left with maximum 4:1 (horizontal to vertical) side slopes.
+PC-2.19 Borrow pits and quarries will not be permitted within established buffer zones and setback distances from waterbodies, wetlands, and riparian areas.
+PC-2.20 Discharges from dewatering operations will be carried out so that it avoids entering natural water systems, unless sediment is controlled.
+PC-2.21 Will inspect borrow pits and quarries prior to decommissioning to evaluate adherence to environmental protection measures and to document areas of potential contamination.
+PC-2.22 The Site Environmental Officer will inspect rehabilitated borrow pits and quarries in accordance with the site Reclamation Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.
+PC-2.23 Borrow pits will be accessed using existing access routes and rights-of-way where possible.
+Acceptance of the access location by the Resident Engineer / Manager will be required.